Fabrizio Pagani

 Fabrizio Pagani (Pisa, January 4, 1967) is an Italian economist and policy expert with a career spanning government, international organizations, and finance.
 He served as a senior advisor to the Italian Prime Minister and the Minister of Economy and Finance, and held key roles at the OECD, including G20 Sherpa.
 In the private sector, he has worked at Muzinich & Co. and is now a partner at Vitale & Co.
 He also teaches at Sciences Po and contributes to public debates on public policies.
 He is the Treasurer and board member of the Jacques Delors Institute, Paris.

+He is the author of "Prometeo e Leviatano.
+Lo scontro tra mercato e Stato per il controllo dell'economia globale", published by Mondadori in August 2026.